nemoqh77/VIDA-LV_dwarf_galaxy_detection/README.rst

 data example
 ----------------
-data: simulation image data
+data: simulation image data of CSST

-dataset: One group of A/B dataset samples of ViT model.
+dataset: a group of A/B dataset samples of ViT model.

 Citing this work
 ----------------